You are here:

 - EPA's efforts to improve information about conditional registration

-- Information about conditional registrations from 2000 to 2014
+- Information about conditional registrations from 2000 through March 2016

 If EPA determines the pesticide meets the standard for registration in section 3(c)(7), the Agency may grant the application for registration with conditions that require the registrant to provide additional information within a specified time.
 If the registrant does not comply with the conditions, EPA may cancel the registration pursuant to FIFRA section 6(e).
 The amount of time given to a registrant to provide required data is usually based upon the amount of time EPA determines is necessary to conduct a study or otherwise satisfy the condition.